clearfield-robotics-ros/jetson/gantry/README.md

 5) Sanity check that it is in your arduino libraries folder, and your next arduino code should allow including the custom messages to_gantry_msg and gantry_status.

+## Example

+An example .ino file can be found in the folder customMsgLib/Example/, with the appropriate syntax.